Celebrating two and a half years of blogging and freelance writing today, y’all! Here’s how it all began. . .

 A year ago, a dear friend said I simply must read Love Warrior by Glennon Doyle Melton.

-This friend is like a sommelier of books and so when she tells you to read something, you read it.
-The force is strong in her and ignoring her book suggestions would be like ignoring Warren Buffett’s advice on mutual funds.
-Anyhoo, I read Love Warrior and my world went fuzzy and out of focus and then sharp and crisp.
-I was like Jason Bourne and someone had flipped a switch in me.
-I felt an immediate pull towards Glennon and her writing.
-Like I had known her forever but never knew I did.
-I have a kinship with this woman whom I never met like you would not believe.
+This friend is a sommelier of books and when she tells you to read something, you read it.
+The force is strong in her and ignoring her book suggestions would be like ignoring Warren Buffett’s advice on investing in mutual funds.
+So I read Love Warrior and my world went fuzzy and out of focus for a beat before rendering itself sharp and crisp.
+I felt like Jason Bourne and as if someone had flipped a switch in me.
+I felt an immense gravitational pull towards Glennon and her writing.
+I felt a kinship with this woman whom I’d never met like you wouldn’t believe.